 Each year, the Secretary General rings the Peace Bell at UN Headquarters and calls on the people of the world to observe a minute of silence at 12 noon local time, setting up a wave of silence beginning in New Zealand and flowing around the world to end in Samoa almost 48 hours later.

-The General Assembly has declared this a day devoted to strengthening the ideals of peace.
-It calls on all nations and people to reaffirm their commitment to living in harmony with one another by observing 24 hours focused on building the culture of peace together.
+The UN General Assembly has declared this as a day devoted to strengthening the ideals of peace, through observing 24 hours of non-violence and cease-fire.